stacks-network/docs/src/pages/build-an-app.md

 ### Smart contracts

-Decentralized apps can use smart contracts to make their backend logic public, open, and permissionless.
+Decentralized apps can use [smart contracts](/smart-contracts/overview) to make their backend logic public, open, and permissionless.
 Once published on the blockchain, no one really owns or controls a smart contract.
-They will execute when their terms are met, regardless of who interacts with it.
+They will execute when the terms are met, regardless of who interacts with it.

 ### Compatible and extendable